-Table H8: International Reserves and Foreign Currency Liquidity with foreign negotiable debt securities.
+Table H8: International Reserves and Foreign Currency Liquidity

 International reserves and foreign currency liquidity are shown in accordance with a Template on international reserves and foreign currency liquidity, drawn up by the IMF.
 A detailed explanation of the Template is given in "International Reserves and Foreign Currency Liquidity - Guidelines for a Data Template, 2001".